 I just love Khan Academy – the whole idea and the actual value that it provides is priceless.
 I made money with their platform by teaching math to 10-year-olds and they loved it.
 They would do extra exercises and I could keep track online of their evolution.

 Note that I am not a math teacher, yet the platform practically does the work for us.
-There are explanations to all exercises and hints on how to solve a problem and the kids get badge rewards as if it were a game.
+There are explanations for all exercises and hints on how to solve a problem and the kids get badge rewards as if it were a game.

 My job was to keep them accountable and follow their progress.
 I charged their parents a flat monthly fee, which was a good additional income for me at that time.